- Explore the Gion and Pontocho areas at night

 - Be regaled with history and stories by your native (or equivalent) English speaker

 You and no more than five others will explore the local foods and entertainment districts of Japan's ancient capital on a not-so-standard, all-inclusive old Kyoto walking and eating nighttime tour!
 You'll mingle with locals, eat regional specialties at two different standing bar/restaurants.
-You will be given a visual feast of a primer on the various nightlife scenes in Kyoto, from geiko (a.k.a. "geisha") on down.
-With a native or equivalent English speaking guide at your side, you'll get a clear understanding of what the area is all about.
+You will be have a visual feast of a primer on the various nightlife scenes in Kyoto, from geiko (a.k.a. "geisha") on down.
+With a native or equivalent English speaking guide, you'll get a clear understanding of what the area is all about.
 And with some great food and a couple of (included) drinks in you, the merriment will be all the more!

 You've done the daytime temples, gardens, and academic thing, had a bit of rest, and are now ready to set about seeing what the night has to offer.